thepirat000/Audit.NET/README.md

 ##Event output configuration

-You decide what to do with the events by [configuring](#configuration) one of the mechanisms provided (such as File or EventLog), or by injecting your own persistence mechanism, creating a class that inherits from `AuditDataProvider`, for example:
+You decide what to do with the events by [configuring](#configuration) one of the mechanisms provided (such as File, EventLog, MongoDB, SQL, DocumentDB), or by injecting your own persistence mechanism, creating a class that inherits from `AuditDataProvider`, for example:

 ```c#
 public class MyFileDataProvider : AuditDataProvider